usnistgov/FIPS201/_Appendix/oid.md

 The PIV NACI indicator (background investigation indicator) extension indicates whether the subject’s background investigation was incomplete at the time of credential issuance.
-The PIV NACI indicator (background investigation indicator) extension is always non-critical, and shall appear in all PIV Authentication certificates and Card Authentication certificates.
+The PIV NACI indicator (background investigation indicator) extension is always non-critical, and SHALL appear in all PIV Authentication certificates and Card Authentication certificates.
 The value of this extension is asserted as
 follows: